#lookforward

 The time commitment is designed to be flexible and accommodating to your schedules while ensuring a meaningful learning experience.
 Here's an overview of the time expectations:

 Week 1 (~2 hours): We will host an interactive 1-hour live virtual session to introduce the program and offer an opportunity to engage with mentors and fellow participants.
-You will also receive a handout assignment, which we anticipate will take ~1 hour to complete and submit via Google Form.
+You will also receive a handout assignment, which we anticipate will take ~1 hour to complete and submit through an online form.
 A recording will be available if you can’t make it to the live session.

-Week 8 (~1 hour): We will conclude the program with a 1-hour live virtual gathering to celebrate and cheer on peers whose advocacy projects have been selected for the $1,000 stipends.
+Week 8 (~1 hour): We will conclude the program with a 1-hour live virtual gathering to celebrate and cheer on peers whose advocacy projects have been selected for the $500 project stipends.

 • While parental or guardian consent is required for youth participation, active involvement is optional.
-We highly encourage parents or guardians to join the transformative journey with their youth and participate in our Look Forward Community Program & workshop series, but it is not mandatory.
+We highly encourage parents or guardians to join the transformative journey with their youth, but it is not mandatory.
 Your youth can fully engage in and benefit from the program independently, without parental involvement.

 We are dedicated to making our program accessible to all young leaders, irrespective of their family circumstances.
 So, whether you as a parent choose active participation or simply grant consent, we're excited to have you and your youth in our community!